Axonius/axonius_api_client/docs/main/usage_cli/grp_objects_cmds/cmd_get_by_saved_query.rst

 * :ref:`connection_options` for examples of supplying the Axonius credentials and URL.
 * :ref:`export_options` for examples of exporting data in different formats and outputs.
 * :ref:`select_fields_ex` for examples of selecting which fields (columns) to include in the response.
 The fields you supply for get-by-saved-query will be appended to the fields specified inside of the saved query.
+  (:blue:`added in 2.1.4`)

 Examples
 ===============================================